dmlc/xgboost/doc/parameter.rst

   - Choices: ``default``, ``update``

     - ``default``: The normal boosting process which creates new trees.
     - ``update``: Starts from an existing model and only updates its trees.
-In each boosting iteration, a tree from the initial model is taken, a specified sequence of updater plugins is run for that tree, and a modified tree is added to the new model.
+In each boosting iteration, a tree from the initial model is taken, a specified sequence of updaters is run for that tree, and a modified tree is added to the new model.
 The new model would have either the same or smaller number of trees, depending on the number of boosting iteratons performed.
-Currently, the following built-in updater plugins could be meaningfully used with this process type: ``refresh``, ``prune``.
-With ``process_type=update``, one cannot use updater plugins that create new trees.
+Currently, the following built-in updaters could be meaningfully used with this process type: ``refresh``, ``prune``.
+With ``process_type=update``, one cannot use updaters that create new trees.

 * ``grow_policy`` [default= ``depthwise``]